Robot Setup#

 Robot Setup interface overview#

-The Robot Setup page includes several sections used to configure and test communication:
+The Robot Setup page has several sections to configure and test communication:

 Section |